archbloom/react-demo-app/README.md

-This is learning react app, A recipe finder app.
+This is learning react app.
+useEffect, useState, react-router-dom, Link, Switch

-Have used Edamam Recipe Search API
+- Have used Edamam Recipe Search API

+- Have used [BreakinBad](https://breakingbadapi.com/documentation) for routing